rbolt13/Oregon-Grown/index.md

 Before collecting spatial references I made sure my map had the standard Lambert conic conformal projection, then from the Oregon Spatial Library I used a polygon shape file of the Oregon border and the city limits from 2019.
 With my main spatial references in place I used XY Table to Point in Arc Pro to convert my dispensaries data table into points on a map.
 With that alone two obvious and instant trends showed a large cluster of dispensaries within Portland’s urban growth boundary (ugb) which matches population trends in Oregon.
 From ARLIS I added the highway lines as visual markers to the readers, and the polygon of Portland’s ugb to use for one of my study areas.
 The last shape file I added was the Major Rivers from Lab 1.
 I thought the Willamette river specifically running down the center of the ugb was a good reference for identifying the East and West sides of Portland.
 However, I did not include it in the cities maps because aesthetically speaking none of the other maps had large bodies of water in them.
 Admittedly I played around with a bunch of different files from ARLIS, but none showed more interesting or obvious to eyeball trends to me than the ugb, and major cities.

 Additionally I wanted to further investigate the diversity of those areas most dense in dispensaries.
 To do so I used select by attribute to export out the single dispensaries, multiple dispensaries, and each of the Big Four classified earlier as Groundworks, Mr. Nice Guys, Nectar, and La Mota as individual feature classes.
-Then I used a spatial join of the city limits and each of the feature classes that were just exported to obtain an attribute table similar to **Table 1** below, which shows the data for the ugb and Oregon's 10 cities densist in dispensaries.
+Then I used a spatial join of the city limits and each of the feature classes that were just exported to obtain an attribute table similar to **Table 1** below, which shows the data for the ugb and Oregon's 10 cities densest in dispensaries.

 | City Name     | Dispensary    | Groundworks  | Mr.Nice Guy | Nectar  | La Mota  |